 Phase II : Program preparation, observations, quality control and archiving

-If your proposal was successful, and you were granted a Gemini Program, then you enter in the Phase II.
+If your proposal was successful, and you were granted a Gemini Program, then you enter the Phase II process.
 Congratulations!

 This section covers:

-It is now expected from you to access your program using the Gemini Observing Tool (OT), open your program (using your program key sent to you in your time allocation notification email), and prepare your observing sequences for all your targets.
-The deadlines this process are advertised each semester on the "special instructions" page.
+Using the Gemini Observing Tool (OT) and the program key sent in the Time Allocation email, you can now open your program, and prepare your observing sequences for all of your targets.
+The deadlines for this process are advertised each semester on the "special instructions" page.
 Failure to submit a defined program by the deadline will result in the program being canceled.
 Extensions are granted only in exceptional circumstances and only if requested prior to the deadline.

-Note that you are not alone in this.
+Note that you are not alone in this!
+First, please take the time to read the notification email carefully, as it contains lots of useful information.
 Your program in the OT has already been pre-filled with your target list, and with one sequence template per instrument configuration, as defined in your proposal.
-You can consult the Phase II section of this website which offers a series of tutorial, procedures and checklists.
-Also, your program is attributed a Principal and a Secondary Support person (coming either from your country’s National Gemini Office (NGO) or from Gemini).
-Please do not hesitate to contact them would you have any question or doubts.
-Finally, please take the time to read carefully the notification email, as it contains lots of useful information.
+You can consult the Phase II section of this website which offers a series of tutorials, procedures and checklists.
+Also, your program is given a Principal and a Secondary Support person (coming either from your country’s NGO or directly from Gemini).
+Please do not hesitate to contact them should you have any questions.

 Preparation work and checks

-When you access your program for the first time, it is retrieved from a remote-access database located at the Observatory, the ODB.
-You may save your program locally as an XML file, although the completed sequences must be returned to the Observatory by storing them into the ODB (with the “Sync” button).
+When you access your program for the first time, it is retrieved from an Observatory hosted remote-access database, called the Observing Database (ODB).
+As you work, you may save your program locally as an XML file, but the completed sequences must be returned to the ODB using the “Sync” button.

 After you mark a sequence “For Review”, it is returned to your NGO or Gemini Observatory for checking.
-For established instruments, the NGOs provide the first level of support (except for US PIs for which the Observatory staff does that).
-For new instruments or modes, and for higher-level queries, Gemini Observatory staff provide support.
+For established instruments, and non-US PIs, the NGOs provide the first level of support.
+In the case of US PIs, the Gemini Observatory staff offer that support.
+For new instruments or modes, and for higher-level queries, Gemini Observatory staff provide support independent of PI affiliation.

-After checking by NGO staff the Gemini Contact Scientist (CS) is notified that the observations are ready for final checks.
-The CS carries out a final verification before setting the observation status to "Ready", which prompts the ODB to notify the investigators that their observation is now a candidate for scheduling.
+After the NGO staff complete their initial checks, they notify the Gemini Contact Scientist (CS) that the observations are ready for final checks.
+The CS carries out a final verification before setting the observation status to "Ready", which triggers an automated notification from the ODB to the investigators informing them that their observation is now a candidate for scheduling.
 (If there is a problem with the observation definition, then the observations are returned to the Primary Support Contact for further iterations with the investigators).
 At this point, the observations are available to be executed.

 If your strategy changes

-Once a sequence is “Ready”, you cannot change observations in the ODB; any requests for subsequent changes to observation details must be made via their CS.
-On-site (classical, PV) observers may access their observations in the ODB directly using the OT, but non-approved changes of target or instrument setup are not allowed.
+Once a sequence is “Ready”, you cannot change observations in the ODB; any requests for subsequent changes to observation details must be made via your CS.
+Classical and PV Mode observers (on-site) may access their observations in the ODB directly using the OT, but cannot make any target or instrument setup changes.

 What should you expect next?
 Here is what happens once your observations are in the queue, how to monitor their progress, and what to do if things aren't going as you expected.